2025–26 European windstorm season: Storm impacts

-As of 22:15 14 November, Environment Agency has issued more than 150 flood alerts and 39 flood warnings.
+As of 22:15 on 14 November, Environment Agency has issued more than 150 flood alerts and 39 flood warnings.
 Two men have been taken to hospital after a head-on crash in a Black Country residential street.
-Rail services across central and southern areas, including the lines between London Paddington and Bristol/South Wales, and routes in the Midlands (like around Birmingham New Street), have experienced major disruption and cancellations due to flooded tracks, with some passengers advised not to travel.
-Gusty winds, up to 70mph in parts of North West England and North West Wales, have added to the hazardous conditions.
-There have been reports of power cuts and road closures due to flooding and fallen trees, with conditions expected to remain difficult until the rain eases on Saturday morning.
+Rail services across central and southern areas, including the lines between London Paddington and Bristol/South Wales, and routes in the Midlands (such as around Birmingham New Street), experienced major disruption and cancellations due to flooded tracks, with some passengers advised not to travel.
+Gusty winds, up to 70 mph in parts of North West England and north-west Wales, added to the hazardous conditions.
+There were reports of power cuts and road closures due to flooding and fallen trees, with conditions expected to remain difficult until the rain eases on Saturday morning.

-Storm Claudia has caused significant weather impacts across Ireland, with the main concern being widespread flooding expected to persist through the weekend.
-The Status Orange Rain Warning for Dublin, Wexford, and Wicklow has led to hazardous travelling conditions, numerous road closures due to debris and flooding (including in Dublin), and the cancellation of several flights at Dublin Airport.
-Areas under the broader Yellow warning have also seen significant local flooding, particularly in the Laois/Offaly region.
+Storm Claudia caused significant weather impacts across Ireland, with the main concern being widespread flooding expected to persist through the weekend.
+The Status Orange Rain Warning for Dublin, Wexford, and Wicklow led to hazardous travelling conditions, numerous road closures due to debris and flooding (including in Dublin), and the cancellation of several flights at Dublin Airport.
+Areas under the broader Yellow warning also saw significant local flooding, particularly in the Laois/Offaly region.
 A major incident was declared in South Wales due to "severe and widespread" flooding in Monmouth.

+Storm Wolfgang

+Date named and background

+Wolfgang was a FUB-named system named on 24 November, that primarily affected Central Europe, including Germany and Poland.
+It contributed to the unsettled late-autumn pattern, bringing the first significant mountain snows of the season to the Alps and Tatras.

+Weather warnings issued

+The Central Mediterranean and Western Balkans was severely impacted by a low-pressure system during that period, with a dangerous Red Rain Warning having been in effect for Tuesday, 25 November, in Campania, Italy, which included the region of Naples.
+This Red alert signified a rare, extremely dangerous, and destructive weather event with the highest risk of life-threatening flash flooding, landslides, and major infrastructure damage.
+Simultaneously, the region was broadly affected by Orange Warnings primarily for heavy rain along the Adriatic coast of Croatia and across large parts of Southern Italy for rain, wind, and thunderstorms, where strong to gale-force south-easterly winds caused very rough seas with wind gusts reaching up to 95 km/h.
+Broader Yellow Rain and Wind Warnings covered Slovenia, Bosnia and Herzegovina, and Montenegro, where heavy, persistent rainfall and strong winds caused travel difficulties and localised flooding.
+Poland had issued an Orange/Level 2 warning for heavy snowfall through central regions in Poland.
+Latvia had an Orange snow warning in force for central and eastern parts of the country.

+Storm Adel

+Date named and background

+As the first name on the eastern Mediterranean group's list, Adel, named by the Hellenic National Meteorological Service on 25 November 2025, impacted Greece, Albania, and Turkey.
+The storm brought heavy rain and thunderstorms to the region, leading to localized flash flooding.